 BPIPE: BPIPE is the Bloomberg technology that allows users such as the NZFMA to access real time data from Bloomberg ALLQ pages based on predetermined parameters.
-For instance, with reference to Appendix 2, the following data could be readily obtained in a preferred format, e.g. xml and formatted according to the NZFMA's requirements.
+For instance, the following data could be readily obtained in a preferred format, e.g. xml and formatted according to the NZFMA's requirements.